-After seven years of Israeli blockade, 1.7 million Palestinians continue to be trapped in the Gaza Strip, largely cut off from the outside world.
-The current escalation of violence is causing more human suffering.
-We are calling for an immediate end to all hostilities.
+After nine years of Israeli blockade, 1.8 million Palestinians continue to be trapped in the Gaza Strip, largely cut off from the outside world.

 The blockade of Gaza

-- The blockade - now in place for seven years - has devastated Gaza's economy, left most people unable to leave Gaza, restricted people from essential services such as healthcare and education, and cut Palestinians in Gaza off from those in the West Bank.
+- The blockade - now in place for nine years - has devastated Gaza's economy, left most people unable to leave Gaza, restricted people from essential services such as healthcare and education, and cut Palestinians in Gaza off from those in the West Bank.

 What Oxfam is doing in Gaza

-Working with partners, our humanitarian and development work helps around 350,000 people in Gaza affected by the crisis and impoverished by the Israeli blockade.
+Working with partners, our humanitarian and development work helps around 700,000 people in Gaza affected by the crisis and impoverished by the Israeli blockade.

-We work with farmers and fishermen who are prevented from accessing their livelihoods, and support a hospital and mobile clinic to provide primary healthcare.
+We work with people who are prevented from accessing their livelihoods.

-We supply safe water and sanitation, and run a food-voucher project that ensures families have enough to eat and supports the local economy.
+With the World Food Programme, we run a food voucher project that ensures 71,000 people have enough to eat and supports the local economy.

 We help local producers improve the quality of their produce and get it to market, and we help local civil society to advocate for their rights.